skryvets/csrf-vulnerable-spring-application/README.md

 ## Mitigation Techniques

-### Same Origin Policy using CorsConfigurationSource

-- To enable the Same Origin Policy using `CorsConfigurationSource`, follow instructions of the comments that starts with --1-- (you can do a global search in your IDE for --1--)

 ### SameSite Cookie Attribute for Session ID Cookies
-- Undo Everything for step above
-- To enable SameSite Cookie Attribute for Session ID Cookies, follow instructions of the comments that starts with --2-- (you can do a global search in your IDE for --2--)
+- To enable SameSite Cookie Attribute for Session ID Cookies, follow instructions of the comments that starts with --1-- (you can do a global search in your IDE for --1--)

 ### Synchronizer Token Pattern (CSRF Token)
 - Undo Everything for step above
-- To implement Synchronizer Token Pattern, follow instructions of the comments that starts with --3-- (you can do a global search in your IDE for --3--)
+- To implement Synchronizer Token Pattern, follow instructions of the comments that starts with --2-- (you can do a global search in your IDE for --2--)

 ## Contributing
 If you'd like to contribute to this project, open issue/submit PR.